saketh9977/unix/3-get-dates/README.md

 ```
 python etl.py 2023 10 18
 ```
-To invoke etl.py for whole month, you can use a shell script like this one
+To invoke `etl.py` for whole month, you can use a shell script like this one which can trigger Python script in a loop for each day in a month

 ## Input
 change start & end dates as per your requirements inside `get_dates.sh` -